choochootrain/99-haskell-problems/README.md

 25. Generate a random permutation of the elements of a list.
 26. Generate the combinations of K distinct objects chosen from the N elements of a list.
 In how many ways can a committee of 3 be chosen from a group of 12 people?
 We all know that there are C(12,3) = 220 possibilities (C(N,K) denotes the well-known binomial coefficients).
 For pure mathematicians, this result may be great.
 But we want to really generate all the possibilities in a list.
 27. Group the elements of a set into disjoint subsets.
+28. Sorting a list of lists according to length of sublists.